Sealed Inside a Person-Shaped Can

 - At the end of Rolling in Beaches, the remnants of the Rainbow of Darkness are sealed inside Spike after they use the Elements of Harmony to destroy it.
 The Princesses keep this to themselves, though Rodi is reluctant, as she sees this as a potential risk.

-- In the Dark World timeline of the Pony POV Series, this trope is attempted and subverted during the Boss Battle with Odyne!Cruelty.
+- In the Dark World timeline, this trope is attempted and subverted during the Boss Battle with Odyne!Cruelty.
 Rarity tries to remove Cruelty's soul from the body she's possessing and using her Element of Desire to seal it inside herself, but Cruelty fights her off.

 - In Dogma, Almighty God herself took a vacation in the form of a mortal man.
 When that shell was beaten into a coma and put on life support, God was trapped inside.
 To be released, the shell had to be taken off of life support, and thus killed.